-The NCCS is a statutory body to guide the Minister of Correctional Services in developing policy relating to the correctional system and the sentence-management process.
+The NCCS is a statutory body that guides the Minister of Justice and Correctional Services in developing policy relating to the correctional system and the sentence-management process.

 Judicial Inspectorate of Correctional Services

-The Judicial Inspectorate of Correctional Services was established in 1998 with the statutory objective to facilitate the inspection of correctional centres so that the inspecting judge may report on the treatment of inmates and on conditions in correctional centres.
-The Judicial Inspectorate of Correctional Services is an independent office.
+The JICS was established in 1998 with the statutory objective to facilitate the inspection of correctional centres so that the inspecting judge may report on the treatment of inmates and on conditions in correctional centres.
+The JICS is an independent office.

 Medical Parole Advisory Board

-The Correctional Matters Amendment Act of 2011 provides for a new medical parole policy and correctional supervision.
-A Medical Parole Advisory Board was appointed in February 2012 to look into all seriously and terminally ill inmates who have submitted reports requesting to be released on medical grounds.
+The Correctional Matters Amendment Act, 2011 (Act 5 of 2011), provides for a new medical parole policy and correctional supervision.
+The Medical Parole Advisory Board was appointed in February 2012 to look into all seriously and terminally ill inmates who have submitted reports requesting to be released on medical grounds.

 Correctional supervision and parole board

-- the converting of sentences of imprisonment imposed in terms of Section 276 (A) (3) of the CPA of 1998 into correctional supervision
+- the converting of sentences of imprisonment imposed in terms of Section 276 (A) (3) of the Criminal Procedure Act, 1977 (Act 51 of 1977) into correctional supervision; and

-There are 53 correctional supervision and parole boards countrywide.
+There are 53 correctional supervision and parole boards in South Africa.
 These boards are chaired by community members who are regarded as suitable and capable of carrying out the responsibilities by virtue of occupation, standing or cultural reverence.
 The DCS provides the members with intensive training in respect of the processes, legislative implications and relative policies.

 In addition, two members of the community are appointed as members of the board.
 Trained staff members of the DCS fill the positions of vice-chairperson and secretary.